When Is the Exact Time to Harvest Cannabis Plants?

 The main enemy of the new grower is excitement.
 Understandably, your desire to sample the produce is overwhelming, but you need patience.
 There is no point in spending months carefully tending to your plants if you ruin everything by harvesting too early.

-Although it is not an exact science, it isn’t as challenging to pick the right moment as you think.
+Although it is not an exact science, picking the right moment isn’t as challenging as you might think.
 Once the pistils and trichomes begin changing color, it is time to monitor your crop closely.
 Check on it daily and adhere to the guidelines above.
-Cut your weed down for curing and drying once your plants have reached peak potency.
+Once your plants have reached peak potency, cut your weed down for curing and drying.
 Alternatively, harvest earlier for a mellow high or later for a relaxing one.

 Cultivation Techniques